koba04/gulp-rev-append/README.md

 The only requirement is that the dependency to be appended with the hash be declared using `?rev=`.
 The `@@hash` is not required, and any value will be overriden as the dependency file contents change.

+options
+---

+* baseFilePath
+  * A document root directory on your project
+* baseRootPath
+  * A path for based root path.
+When you deploy a document root directory as `/app/` and you specify the path as  `/app/js/xxx.js` in HTML, you are able to specify `baseRootPath: '/app/'`.
+As a result, It is evaluated `/app/js/xxx.js` as `js/xxx.js` when it reads the file.

 why?
 ---
 I wanted to easily define dependencies that require simple cache-busting by using a query-string hash.
 The hash is based on file content, so any modification to the file dependency would result in a change to the generated and appended hash - effectively cache-busting the dependency in simple scenarios.

 __Be Warned__: Using query strings to cache-bust dependencies isn't fool proof.

 [Google | Leverage Proxy Cache Article](https://developers.google.com/speed/docs/best-practices/caching?csw=1#LeverageProxyCaching)
 [Steve Souders | Revving Filenames: don't use querystring](http://www.stevesouders.com/blog/2008/08/23/revving-filenames-dont-use-querystring/)